Policy Number: HR-32

 - Routine Medical Appointments

 Sick leave for purposes of attending medical appointments as provided above, which are routine in nature, should be scheduled for non-work days, to the greatest extent possible.
 If such a routine medical appointment unavoidably conflicts with the Professional Staff Member’s scheduled work time, the Professional Staff Member should obtain supervisory approval as far in advance of the appointment as possible.
-A Request for Authorized Leave Form may be utilized by the requesting Professional Staff Member but use is not mandatory.

 - Immediate Family Member Illness